LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 .. method:: value_list(colName::string)
    :noindex:

    Executes an associated block for each value in the named value list.
-Requires a single parameter, the name of a field from the current layout which has a value list assigned to it.
+Requires a single parameter: the name of a field from the current layout that has a value list assigned to it.

 .. method:: value_listItem()
    :noindex: